Discolored Tooth

 There are many reasons why a person may have discolored teeth, including:

-• Lifestyle habits: Consuming tooth staining substances such as coffee, tea, red wine, and tobacco products can lead to tooth discoloration.
-Thankfully, this can easily be reversed with routine dental cleaning.
+- Lifestyle Habits: Consuming stain-causing substances, such as coffee, tea, red wine, and tobacco, can lead to yellow or brown discoloration.
+This discoloration can often be mitigated with routine dental cleanings.

-• Amalgam fillings: While they are an effective treatment for tooth decay, amalgam fillings can cause the surrounding tooth structure to turn gray or black over time.
-This occurs due to a chemical reaction between the filling and the tooth enamel.
+- Amalgam Fillings: Amalgam (silver) fillings can cause surrounding tooth structure to turn gray or black over time due to chemical reactions between the filling and tooth enamel.

 Understanding the underlying cause of tooth discoloration is crucial in determining the appropriate treatment and prevention strategies.
 If you have further questions about what causes A Discolored Tooth, please contact us.